lifaon74/observables/examples/03-observable-observers-and-pipes.md

 }
 ```

-# How to reproduce the first example with array ?
+# How to reproduce the first example with an array ?

-Observables comes with a bunch of operators: they are pipes or helpers around Observables/Observers, and are located into `./operators`.
+Observables come with a bunch of operators: they are pipes or helpers around Observables/Observers, and are located into `./operators`.

 ```ts
 /*